1Strategy/deploy_puppet5_env_on_AWS_with_terraform/README.md

 ```

 ## Conclusion
-This solution deploys Open Source Puppet version 5.5.1 by default.
+This solution deploys Open Source Puppet version 5.5.1 by default via Terraform.
 Open Source Puppet is available to download and use under the Apache 2.0 license.
 If you have further questions, feel free to schedule a consultation with us or email me directly at [jing@1strategy.com](jing@1strategy.com).

 ## License
 Licensed under the Apache License, Version 2.0.